Photo Credit: JeffKat

 They chose to leave much of the gorgeous maple cabinetry unpainted, but they did paint the walls white throughout.
 They also replaced the ornate slide-out trim with pine and gave their booth dinette a makeover.
 You can see more of the ways they turned this RV into a home on their Instagram page.

-Read Next: Ideas for Updating RVs Without Having to Paint Your Cabinets
+Read Next: Gorgeous RV Renovations Without Having to Paint Your Cabinets

 9. Class A Motorhome Before and After